 If you want to know more about bike GPS devices in general, I’ve written quite a few posts which you might want to read.

-You could start with my [Ultimate Guide to Bike GPS devices] – the headline probably (definitely!) oversells it, but it’ll give you a good overview.
+You could start with my Ultimate Guide to Bike GPS devices – the headline probably (definitely!) oversells it, but it’ll give you a good overview.
+Also, if you’re looking for an interesting alternative to the BOLT, you check out my review of the Stages Dash M50 bike computer.

 What’s In The Box (And What Does The Box Look Like)?